lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/2Dmaterials/carbonnanotube.rst

-   Note that VMD guesses bonds based on the distances between atoms, and not based on the presence of actual bonds in the LAMMPS simulation.
+   Note that VMD guesses bonds based on the distances between atoms, and not based on the presence of actual bonds between atoms in the LAMMPS simulation.
+Therefore what is seen in VMD can sometimes be misleading.

 .. include:: ../../contact/accessfile.rst